smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 #### The model

-The model with the equality constraints is shown below.
+The model path diagram with the equality constraints is shown below.

 <img src="images/Scaling3.svg" data-fig-align="center" />